inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 (Sez who?)
-A sense of humor keen enough to show a man his own absurdities will keep him from the commission of all sins, or nearly all, save those that are worth committing.
+A sense of humor keen enough to show a man his own absurdities will keep him from the  of all sins, or nearly all, save those that are worth committing.
 		-- Samuel Butler
 Other women cloy